idehenjohnlinux/diptera-classification/README.md

 Confusion matrices and per-class metrics were also generated to analyse classification performance at family and genus levels.

----

 ## Hierarchical Identification

 In addition to the independent CNN experiments, the project includes a hierarchical identification stage.

-The hierarchical approach predicts the specimen's **family** and subsequently determines a compatible **genus**, preserving the biological relationship:
+The hierarchical approach predicts the specimen's family and subsequently determines a compatible genus, preserving the biological relationship:

 ```text
 Specimen